viniciuspiccoli/ResTime.jl/README.md

 <img height=200px src= https://user-images.githubusercontent.com/42824876/126917146-53f14007-e568-4584-9bae-d627ef0862a6.png>
 </p>

------- completar as instruções
+### loading packages
 Loading the packages required for the calculations:
 ```
-using ResTime, PDBTools, Plots, LaTeXStrings
+using  Plots, LaTeXStrings
+import Restime, PDBTools
 ```

+### Selection of solute and solvent
 To select the solute is necessary the usage of readPDB function from PDBTools, in this example, the solute is a protein.
 The first step is to load information about all atoms’ positions from a PDB (this PDB is the final frame of a simulation performed in gromacs).
 ```
 solute  = "protein"
 atoms   = PDBTools.readPDB("sample-groMD.pdb") # selection - all atoms of the PDB file.
 ```

 After loading all atoms, it is necessary to select the protein atoms.
 ```